 When Windover Construction used cutting-edge technology to expedite truss production and installation on a multi-million-dollar project, Howick was part of the action.
-Testing of prefabrication with mixed reality was completed at the Boston Autodesk Technology Center.
+Testing of prefabrication with mixed reality was completed at the Autodesk Technology Center in Boston.

 Howick part of state-of-the-art construction project

 In a pioneering move, the United States company engaged a method that combined 3D modeling with prefabrication and augmented reality to speed up truss production and installation.
 The Howick X-TENDA 3600 system was a key player in the project, which was for the construction of a Fuller Mixed-Use Venture Development (FMUV) in Gloucester, Massachusetts.